pic

 Frequently Asked Questions

-How is osteopathic and chiropractic training related?
+How is osteopathic manipulative treatment different than chiropractic treatment?

 What is the difference between a DO and a MD?